bobtherobot/storeset/README.md

 ## Create (optional)
+By default data is store in the CWD (current working directory) via:

+    var dataFilePath = path.resolve(process.cwd(), dataFileName);

-By default things get set up automatically.
-However, you can specify store file and JSON formatting manually.
+Specify a different location for the store file and JSON formatting manually.

     store.create(file [, format]);

+> Arguments
+>
-        file    :   A filename or path to file.
-If using just a filename, we'll automatically put it into CWD (current working directory).
+>         file    :   A filename or path to file.
+If using just a filename,
+>                     we'll automatically put it into CWD (current working directory).
-                    Again, this create function is optional.
+>                     Again, this create function is optional.
+>

-        format  :   (optiona) JSON formatting.
+>         format  :   [optiona] JSON formatting.
 Used for the JSON.stringify's "space" argument.
-                    The default is "\t" to make the resulting JSOn human-readable.
+>                     The default is "\t" to make the resulting JSOn human-readable.
-                    You can use a number, such as 4 to use 4 spaces Or set to null to remove formatting for a smaller store file size.
+>                     You can use a number, such as 4 to use 4 spaces Or set to null

-######NOTES
+>                     to remove formatting for a smaller store file size.
+>
+>
+> Example:
+>
+> 	store.create(path.resolve(__dirname, dataFileName))
+>

+###### Notes
 - You must call create() prior to calling get/set.
-- You may also use setFormat to configure the format later.
+- Use setFormat to configure the format independent of create.
 - There are a few configurable option variables within the storeset.js source file that you can adjust as well.
 Simply open the storeset.js file (located in the node_modules folder) and see the "Configuration" section.

-######Examples:
+- Only one "store" can exist at one time.
+Calling store.create() multiple times will screw things up.
+Instead, just set to different keys. e.g. store.set("part1", data1), store.set("part2", data2);

+###### Examples:

 ```js
 store.create("store.json", null); // Produces non-formatted store file
 store.create("store.json", 4);    // Formats human readable store file using 4 spaces